marvin-schmitt/marvin-schmitt.github.io/_pages/about.md

 News
 ======
 Poster presentation at SuB28 in Bochum!
-For the poster check the entry in Talks!
+You can [download the poster here](https://marvin-schmitt.github.io/files/sub28_poster_final) or check out the entry in _Talks_.

 TL;DR
 ======